ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 with the following fields:

 resource-id:
-:  The resource-id of an ALTO resource and MUST be in the TIPS' "uses" list (Section 5).
+:  The resource-id of an ALTO resource and MUST be in the TIPS' "uses" list ({{ird}}).
 If a client does not support all incremental methods from the set announced in the server's capabilities, the client MUST NOT use the TIPS service.

 tag:
 :  If the resource-id is a GET-mode resource with a version tag (or